Greenest-Guy/HackornCTF-Writeup/README.md

 51 4E 4A 7B 7A 39 32 39 39 64 31 79 30 31 38 35 32 39 36 31 61 7A 79 63 31 31 39 79 30 35 32 63 39 36 79 79 37 35 33 32 38 32 63 31 36 63 31 64 35 79 37 39 61 34 30 35 31 7A 63 30 32 32 30 39 38 38 38 33 7D

 ### Solution
-The description consists of a hexidecimal string once decoded returns QNJ{z9299d1y01852961azyc119y052c96yy753282c16c1d5y79a4051zc022098883}.
+The description consists of a hexidecimal string once decoded returns ```QNJ{z9299d1y01852961azyc119y052c96yy753282c16c1d5y79a4051zc022098883}```.
 Since we know the flag starts with SPL seeing that this output starts with QNJ, we know the hex values are offset by 2.
-Using a ceasar cipher script I created, you can shift the output into the correct flag.
+Using a simple ceasar cipher script can easily shift the flag values from ```z9299d1y01852961azyc119y052c96yy753282c16c1d5y79a4051zc022098883``` to the correct values.
 ```
 def decrypt(text, key):
     result = ""